botpress/botpress/docs/guide/docs/channels/messenger.md

 ## Requirements

-Messenger requires you to have a Facebook App and a Facebook Page to set up your chatbot connection to their platform.
+Messenger requires you to have a Facebook App and a Facebook Page to set up your bot connection to their platform.

 ### Create a Facebook App
 To create a Facebook App, log in to your Facebook account and ensure you have admin rights for the Facebook page to which you want to connect your bot.